 - £417.02 for a four-bed property

 Given that Greater London has experienced strong and sustained growth in rent levels, the effect of the LHA reforms has been to create a growing gap between the cost of private rented accommodation and the amount that housing benefit will pay for.
-As a consequence, all of London’s 70 LHA rates are now set below the 30th percentile rent levels in 2016-17.
+All of London’s 70 LHA rates are now below the 30th percentile of local market rents.
+As of April 2017 the average weekly shortfall between LHA rates and the 30th percentile for the three bedroom rate was £89.84 (or £68.24 excluding the Central London BRMA).

 Analysis of the latest caseload figures